lukaszkukla/ventdes/README.md

 There are a few ideas that I would like to implement in the future:
 * Additional user profiles and access levels -> administrator, manager, employee
 * Admin's ability to activate and deactivate accounts
+* Add to cart button on the product card in the product list view
 * Additional order status types that trigger response to customer i.e. 'in preparation', 'ready to dispatch', 'shipped'
 * Order tracking capabilities, where cusotmer can track courier status
 * Biometric login